 General William Tecumseh Sherman, famed Union leader during the American Civil War, is credited with uttering the timeless phrase, "War is hell."
-Indeed, the realities of war are oftentimes indescribable, horrific, and impossible to comprehend unless we've experienced it first-hand on the battlefield.
-Yet even in the heat of war, there are certain actions which are universally considered both beyond the realm of human decency and criminal.
+Indeed, the realities of war are oftentimes indescribable, horrific, and impossible to comprehend unless experienced first-hand on the battlefield.
+Yet even in the heat of war, there are certain actions that are considered both beyond the realm of human decency and criminal.

-Here you’ll find a summary look at U.S. federal war crimes, including how war crimes are defined, who can be prosecuted, and what to do if you're charged with a federal criminal offense.
+This article will look at U.S. federal war crimes, including how war crimes are defined, the jurisdiction of the International Criminal Court versus U.S. courts, who can be prosecuted as a war criminal, and what to do if you are charged with a federal criminal offense.

 War Crimes and International Law